-Talking of Filmfare Awards, Meena Kumari created history when the nominations were announced for the Best films of 1962.
+Talking of Filmfare Awards, Meena Kumari created history in 1963 when the nominations were announced for the best of Hindi films of 1962.
 In those days, there were three nominees in each category.
 Even as Sahib Bibi Aur Ghulam competed against Rakhi and Bees Saal Baad, for the Best Film and Ashok Kumar (Rakhi) found himself pitted against Guru Dutt (Sahib Bibi Aur Ghulam) and Shammi Kapoor (Professor) for the Best Actor Award, the three nominations in the Best Actress category read – Meena Kumari (Aarti), Meena Kumari (Main Chip Rahungi) and Meena Kumari (Sahib Bibi Aur Ghulam).
 In other words, she was already the winner.
 It only remained to see which of her performances would be honored above the other two at the award ceremony!
 She won, of course, for her absolutely stunning act as Chhoti Bahu in Guru Dutt’s Sahib Bibi Aur Ghulam.

 In this unique video feature dedicated to this master actress, we look at extracts from each of the three films she was nominated for.
 It’s a tough one to pick but finally, we go along with Filmfare’s decision.
 Undoubtedly, there’s somethings special about Sahib Bibi Aur Ghulam and Chhoti Bahu!